 While these numbers are encouraging, girls and young women only accounted for 41% of the participants in high school athletics in 2008.
 K. C. Wilder, Ph.D., a private sports psychologist in Lambertville, NJ says that girls tend to shy away from sports or quit them for a variety of reasons including negative early sports experiences, low self-esteem or lack of a strong support team.

-Which is too bad, as studies have shown that girls who participate in sports reap many benefits.
-According to the American Association of University Women girls and young women who play sports:
+Which is too bad, as studies have shown that girls who participate in sports reap many benefits that include:

 - Have higher than average levels of self-esteem